vikasbhadoria69/Kaggle-football-dataset-analysis-using-python/Readme.txt

 What is this project?
 Football Dataset Analysis is a project to analyse and extract information from the [kaggle football dataset](https://www.kaggle.com/secareanualin/football-events/home).
 I have mainly focused on Spanish La Liga in my analyses.
-Kindly see all the outputs are analysis in the pdf report.
+Kindly see all the outputs of analysis in the pdf report.

-Tools and librariesused for development;
+Tools and libraries used for development;
 - Editor: [Jupyter Notebook]
 - Programming language: [Python 3]
 - Libraries: